odoo/owl/doc/reference/concurrency_model.md

 6. `mounted` hook is called on `F`, `patched` hooks are called on `D`, `C`

 Tags are very small helpers to make it easy to write inline templates.
-There is only one currently available tag: `xml`, but we plan to add other tags later, such as a `css` tag, which will be used to write [single file components](../learning/how_to_write_sfc.md).
+There is only one currently available tag: `xml`.

 ### Asynchronous Rendering